 Here is what needs to be done in order to use Code Effects in one of your products or as a stand-alone rule engine:

 - Next, you need to decide which of your systems will host the rule evaluation.
 For example, it can be a Windows service, running 24/7 in the background somewhere on the corporate network.
 It could register a SOAP/WCF service and wait for instances of your source objects to arrive, evaluating each instance against one or more business rules.
 With Code Effects, it literally takes one assembly reference and several lines of code to evaluate a source object (or a multitude of source objects) against one or more business rules.

 - You also need to give your business analysts a way to create, edit, save, and delete rules.
-Code Effects component does not save or delete those rules for you.
+Code Effects solution does not save or delete those rules for you.
 Instead, it gives you the rules’ XML documents and some related data every time the rule author clicks the Save, Delete, or Load button.
 It's up to you, the developer, how to handle that data.
-So, create a new web ASP.NET or MVC application or use any existing one and drop the Rule Editor in it.
+So, create a new web application or use any existing one and drop the Rule Editor in it.
 Define the rule saving, loading, and deleting logic to complete the application.
 That takes a relatively short amount of time, unless you enhance the app by adding rule security, debugging, and versioning features.
 Our demo projects can help.

-It's worth noting that Code Effects component is not trying to become an online IDE or a code editor of any kind.
+It's worth noting that Code Effects solution is not trying to become an online IDE or a code editor of any kind.
 Our goal is very simple: to provide the best and easiest to use business rule editor for business people.
 Every new UI feature that we consider must make Code Effects easier to use for people who deal with business rules on a daily basis.

 Post your questions on Stackoverflow